TobyLobster/ImportLDraw/README.md

 + Studs can include the **LEGO logo** on them, adding extra geometry.
 + **Gaps between bricks** - Optionally adds a small space between each brick, as in real life.
 + **Smart face smoothing** - Uses Edge-Split Modifier and Sharp Edges derived from Ldraw lines, for smooth curved surfaces and sharp corners.
++ **Concave walls** - Optionally look as if each brick has very slightly concave walls (with the photorealistic renderer), which affects the look of light reflections.
 + **Fast** - even large models can be imported in seconds.

 ![Ghostbusters](./images/ghostbusters_960.png)